‘Vast majority’ of schools in England and Wales affected by teachers’ strike

 The majority of schools have been affected by the first day of walkouts by tens of thousands of National Education Union (NEU) members, according to a snapshot poll by a school leaders’ union.

-Among the 920 schools and sixth-form colleges polled where teachers were on strike, 11% reported being fully open with all students on site.
+Among the 920 schools and sixth-form colleges polled where teachers were on strike, 11 per cent reported being fully open with all students on site.

-Four in five (80%) said they were partially open with some students on site and 9% said they were completely shut during the strikes, the survey by the Association of School and College Leaders suggests.
+Four in five - 80 per cent - said they were partially open with some students on site and 9 per cent said they were completely shut during the strikes, the survey by the Association of School and College Leaders suggests.

 The biggest strike in a decade is under way, with up to half a million workers walking out in increasingly bitter disputes over pay, jobs and conditions.